 The strawberry varieties are chosen specifically for the UK climate to get the perfect taste.
 They help them along with a lot of tlc throughout the year including weeding, watering and feeding.
 All strawberries are on tables for easy gathering and plenty hang down for children to reach too.

-Currently, due to the colder April this year, the strawberries are not quite ready for PYO, they will update social media as soon as they are ready to be picked.
+Currently, the strawberries are not quite ready for PYO, they will update social media as soon as they are ready to be picked.

 If you are a fan of other soft fruits then check out…